WSSSDC/DinoRide/README.md

 ## 🤔 What's next for DinoRide
 - Improve the visuals, add a user account system
-- Implement a rating systems for dinosaurs
+- Implement a rating system for individual dinosaurs
-- Add appropriate dinosaurs by location to improve believablility
+- Add appropriate dinosaurs by location to improve believability

 ## Gallery